Sam Hilliard Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Astros pitching staff ranks fourth in MLB.

-- The Astros' 3.31 team ERA ranks seventh across all league pitching staffs.
+- The Astros' 3.33 team ERA ranks fifth among all MLB pitching staffs.

-- Astros pitchers combine to allow the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- The Astros rank 13th in baseball in home runs surrendered (22 total, one per game).

-- Brown makes the start for the Astros, his fourth of the season.
-He is 2-0 with a 1.93 ERA and 17 strikeouts in 18 2/3 innings pitched.
+- Javier (2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched) gets the start for the Astros, his fifth of the season.

-- The righty's most recent time out came on Saturday against the Texas Rangers, when he threw seven innings, surrendering no earned runs while giving up five hits.
+- His last appearance was on Tuesday against the Toronto Blue Jays, when the right-hander went five innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.